|This article is incomplete.

 Birds you can see here include:

-Bulwer's Petrel, Cory's Shearwater, Macaronesian Shearwater, European Storm-petrel, Madeiran Storm-petrel, Northern Gannet, Black-crowned Night Heron, Little Egret, Grey Heron, Ruddy Shelduck, Common Teal, Marbled Duck, Egyptian Vulture, Common Buzzard, Osprey, Common Kestrel, Barbary Falcon, Barbary Partridge, Common Quail, Common Moorhen, Eurasian Coot, Houbara Bustard, Black-winged Stilt, Cream-coloured Courser, Stone-curlew, Little Ringed Plover, Ringed Plover, Kentish Plover, Grey Plover, Sanderling, Little Stint, Dunlin, Common Snipe, Bar-tailed Godwit, Whimbrel, Common Redshank, Common Greenshank, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Ruddy Turnstone, Yellow-legged Gull, Sandwich Tern, Common Tern, Black-bellied Sandgrouse, Monk Parakeet, Ring-necked Parakeet, Rock Dove, Eurasian Collared Dove, Barn Owl, Plain Swift, Pallid Swift, Alpine Swift, European Bee-eater, Eurasian Hoopoe, Eurasian Wryneck, Lesser Short-toed Lark, Barn Swallow, Northern House Martin, Tawny Pipit, Berthelot's Pipit, Tree Pipit, Blue-headed Wagtail, White Wagtail, Grey Wagtail, Bluethroat, Eurasian Robin, Common Nightingale, Black Redstart, Common Redstart, Whinchat, Canary Islands Chat, Song Thrush, Redwing, Melodious Warbler, Spectacled Warbler, Subalpine Warbler, Sardinian Warbler, Blackcap, Wood Warbler, Common Chiffchaff, Willow Warbler, European Pied Flycatcher, African Blue Tit, Eurasian Golden Oriole, Southern Grey Shrike, Woodchat Shrike, Northern Raven, Common Starling, Spanish Sparrow, European Goldfinch, European Greenfinch, Eurasian Linnet, Trumpeter Finch, Ortolan Bunting, Corn Bunting
+Bulwer's Petrel, Cory's Shearwater, Macaronesian Shearwater, European Storm-petrel, Madeiran Storm-petrel, Northern Gannet, Black-crowned Night Heron, Little Egret, Grey Heron, Ruddy Shelduck, Common Teal, Marbled Duck, Egyptian Vulture, Common Buzzard, Osprey, Common Kestrel, Barbary Falcon, Barbary Partridge, Common Quail, Common Moorhen, Eurasian Coot, Houbara Bustard, Black-winged Stilt, Cream-coloured Courser, Stone-curlew, Little Ringed Plover, Ringed Plover, Kentish Plover, Grey Plover, Sanderling, Little Stint, Dunlin, Common Snipe, Bar-tailed Godwit, Whimbrel, Common Redshank, Common Greenshank, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Ruddy Turnstone, Yellow-legged Gull, Sandwich Tern, Common Tern, Black-bellied Sandgrouse, Monk Parakeet, Ring-necked Parakeet, Rock Dove, Eurasian Collared Dove, Barn Owl, Plain Swift, Pallid Swift, Alpine Swift, European Bee-eater, Eurasian Hoopoe, Eurasian Wryneck, Lesser Short-toed Lark, Barn Swallow, Northern House Martin, Tawny Pipit, Berthelot's Pipit, Tree Pipit, Blue-headed Wagtail, White Wagtail, Grey Wagtail, Bluethroat, Eurasian Robin, Common Nightingale, Black Redstart, Common Redstart, Whinchat, Canary Islands Chat, Song Thrush, Redwing, Melodious Warbler, Spectacled Warbler, Subalpine Warbler, Sardinian Warbler, Blackcap, Wood Warbler, Common Chiffchaff, Willow Warbler, European Pied Flycatcher, African Blue Tit, Eurasian Golden Oriole, Great Grey Shrike, Woodchat Shrike, Northern Raven, Common Starling, Spanish Sparrow, European Goldfinch, European Greenfinch, Eurasian Linnet, Trumpeter Finch, Ortolan Bunting, Corn Bunting

 Access and Facilities